 Faculty have included two Nobel Prize winners (Seamus Heaney, Derek Walcott), some of the world’s pre-eminent scholars (Edward Said, Fred Jameson, Giovanni Arrighi, Jacqueline Rose, Homi Bhabha, Benedict and Perry Anderson) and celebrated writers (Edna O’Brien, Paul Muldoon, Nuala Ní Dhomhnaill, John McGahern, Medbh McGuckian, Ciaran Carson, Nuala Ó Faoláin, Alice McDermott).
 Leading figures in Irish Studies participating in the Irish Seminar have included Elizabeth Cullingford, Emer Nolan, Clair Wills, Marjorie Howes, Siobhán Kilfeather, Máirín Nic Eoin, David Lloyd, and Joe Cleary.

-The 2021 IRISH Seminar will take place online from 8-18 June.
+The 2022 IRISH Seminar will take place online from 4-18 June, in Connemara and Dublin.

 For inquiries, email firstname.lastname@example.org.

-The IRISH Seminar is interdisciplinary and open to all faculty and graduate students.
-Students applying from the University of Notre Dame will be admitted as participants while students and faculty applying from other universities will be admitted as associates.
+The IRISH Seminar is interdisciplinary and open to all graduate students.
+Students applying from the University of Notre Dame will be admitted as participants while students applying from other universities will be admitted as associates.